Brian Roberts (Australian rules footballer)

 Brian Stuart Roberts (28 April 1945 – 6 August 2016) was an Australian rules football player who played in the VFL between 1971 and 1975 for the Richmond Football Club (as well as a short stint with South Melbourne in 1975).

 Roberts was known as "The Whale" due to his enormous stature and played as a ruckman.
-He was the only player to have represented all three States, South Australia, Victoria and Western Australia.
+He was the only player to have represented all three state teams: South Australia, Victoria and Western Australia.